- Posts: 199

 "We didn't realize the significance at the time."
 Ryan said as Penwood read through the small article outlining the disappearance of the ship.
 "She just vanished without a trace.
 The Japanese company who owned the ship sent another to investigate, but it disappeared too.
 That's when tensions started to spike.
-One random Japanese vessel going missing was one thing, but for two to vanish in the space of a week was unusual and given the high tension that already existed between us they suspected the ships may have been attacked by one of our submarines."
+One random Japanese vessel going missing was one thing, but for two to vanish in the space of a week was unusual.
+Given the high tension that already existed between us, they suspected the ships may have been attacked by one of our submarines."

 "With the count of missing ships up to five, both sides started to mobilized their navies.
-At this point I was out of boot camp and stationed in San Diego.
-After the convoy attack I was assigned to the cruiser USS Houston.
-Two days later it was deployed to the naval base in Hawaii.
-A few days after that the worst disaster yet occurred.
+At this point, I was out of boot camp and stationed in San Diego.
+After the convoy attack, I was assigned to the cruiser USS Houston.
+Two days later, it was deployed to the naval base in Hawaii.
+A few days after that, the worst disaster yet occurred.
 A British passenger liner went missing with the same M.O. as the other attacks.
-There were American passengers on board as well a others various European countries.
-In total, about 2000 people disappeared along with the ship.
+There were American passengers on board, as well as others from various European countries.
+In total, about two-thousand people disappeared along with the ship.
 This was a major international incident and the final straw."

 "In response, President Roosevelt ordered the fleet into action.
-U.S. Naval brass responded by deploying the Pacific fleet into the waters where the disappearances had taken place thinking it was a submarine or a pack of submarines.
+U.S. Naval brass responded by deploying the Pacific fleet into the waters where the disappearances had taken place, thinking it was a submarine or a pack of submarines.
 Our objective was to hunt them down.
-The fleet spit up into three task forces and the Houston was part of the task force sent to search the area where the first incident had taken place.
+The fleet spit up into three smaller task forces.
+The Houston happened to be part of the task force sent to search the area where the first incident had taken place.
 It was in international waters, but it skirted some Japanese held islands.
 This was part of the plan.
 There was a recently established Japanese military outpost located on a nearby Odo Island and we wanted them to see our show of force.

-"My cruiser, along with USS Chicago, led the destroyers into a picket line to sweep the area while the Battleships Arizona and Nevada hung back with the carrier Yorktown.
-All the while fighters and bombers were scouting the area, flying combat air patrol missions to spot any submarines that might attack the fleet.
+"The Houston, along with USS Chicago, led a squadron of destroyers into a picket line to sweep the area, while the Battleships Arizona and Nevada hung back with the carrier Yorktown.
+All the while, fighters and bombers were scouting the area, flying combat air patrol missions to spot any submarines that might attack the fleet.
 They never spotted a single one."

-"Once the destroyers were in position we proceeded to depth charge the entire area methodically.
+"Once the destroyers were in position, we proceeded to depth charge the entire area methodically.
 If there were any subs hiding below before we got there, there certainly weren't after we were done.
-The operation went off nearly without a hitch.
-When we turned the Houston back to rejoin the main fleet one depth charge that initially failed to explode did so nearby our starboard side.
-It rocked the boat and sent a pillar of water up and over the deck, but was far enough away to where it did little damage.
-There were no thankfully no causalities, but it did cause minor damage to the hull and a slight oil leak.
-Nothing that would prevent us from pressing on and returning to port for repairs, it simply meant we trailed a bit of oil in our wake."
+The operation nearly went off without a hitch.
+The one hiccup occurred when the Houston turned back to rejoin the main fleet.
+A depth charge that had initially failed to explode finally did so nearby our starboard side as we passed it. the explosion rocked the boat and sent a pillar of water up and over the deck.
+Fortunately, it was far enough away to where it did little serious damage and thankfully, there were no causalities.
+It did however cause minor damage to the hull and a slight oil leak.
+Nothing that would prevent us from pressing on and returning to port for repairs, it simply meant we trailed a miscue amount of oil in our wake."

 "We sailed back to Pearl confident of victory, or at least of having show our strength."